bileamScheuvens/HiddenCostReport/README.md

 Metric automatically fetched from curated list.
 Curation on the basis of relevance, novelty (no derived metrics like emissions per employee) and objectivity (no self reported targets).

+### TruePriceMethod
+Elaborate reports for true price of different goods in agriculture.
+Based in NL.
+Published their method with excel table of cost corresponding to finely granular metrics.

+#### Method of integration
+Their true prices are highly reliable but require detailed data, which is not provided by the publicly available sources.
+Some GRI (global reporting intiative) categories can be translated to trueprice categories.
+Even then the available data is often just boolean disclosure rather than e.g. concrete 'number of years of forced labor under hazardous condition'.
+Manual mapping of standards required.

 ### OpenProductsFacts